Eunomia Process Builder, the Business Process Modeling tool

 - Change management is of course essential: training, coaching, management involvement at every level.

 - Institutionalization practices are also essential so that processes can be durable and remain efficient, and so that practices are retained during times of stress.
 There are several schools of thought on this subject: - if you are a CMMI supporter, quality assurance and measures are institutionalization practices and provides visibility of the performed processes performance.
-They allow the identification and implementation of process corrective actions, and provide information to improve the standard processes in the next improvement loop. - If you are an Agile supporter, the Scrum Master (Scrum method) keeps the team aligned with Agile values.
-The team’s self-organization is also certainly an important institutionalization practice and the defined process is only a guide that can be changed by the team during iteration 0, during the definition of the ‘Definition of Done’ or after each retrospective.
+They allow the identification and implementation of process corrective actions, and provide information to improve the standard processes in the next improvement loop. - If you are an Agile supporter, the Scrum Master (Scrum method) keeps the team aligned with Agile values and the team’s self-organization is a key institutionalization practice.
+The method repository at organization level should only be a toolkit but each team can describe its own process!

 As you see, choosing the right business process modeling tool is not the only success factor but it is a key point that can significantly influence the success of your process improvement program.
 Eunomia Process Builder is a good choice!